MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ---

-## 👥 Meet the Team:
+## 👥 Meet the Team

-We’re a group of passionate and diverse learners united by love for coding and problem-solving.
+We’re a group of passionate and diverse learners united by a love for coding and problem-solving.
 Here's a brief introduction to our team members:

 - **Aseel 🎯**
   *Fun Fact:* "I love playing Sudoku—it’s like a workout for my brain!"